jpeg/Senior-Project/README.md

 `-e` - Email address to send alerts to.
 `-u` - Username for Gmail account to send alerts from.
 `-p` - Password for Gmail account to send alerts from.
+`-t` - How often to retrain the camera detection in minutes.

 ### Required libraries to build:
 * libopencv-dev